JAN-2003

 Note the exelent speling!

-We can also defeat the VOLUME feature on the reissue Foxx fuzz/wah/volume pedals, which also makes them true bypass.
+We may be able to defeat the VOLUME feature on the reissue Foxx fuzz/wah/volume pedals, which also makes them true bypass.
 THis also makes them more reliable as the wah switch is a very fragile 4pdt switch like the one we used to use on our stereo chorus pedals.
-We can also optionall add a WAH LED when we do this mod.
-This mod is pretty complicated so it's $60 plus S & H plus the optional LED.
+We can also optionally add a WAH LED when we do this mod.
+This mod is pretty complicated so not sure we can do them right now, ask if interested.

 SHO-SOUND was (is?) sho-bud, the pedal steel maker in Nashville.
 The two pedals are exactly the same, the JORDAN or SHO-SOUND names are on stickers on the metal part.
 Maybe yours was pulled off.
 They are popular with steel guitar players.